 That’s why a simple approach that concentrates on the end result – improved performance – is optimal.
 Additionally, if the organization wants to use the same expert and method of instruction in the future, then the same sort of question should be asked – did the course and the expert enable the employee to reach the employee development plan’s goal?

-Or, Take the Easier Path by Implementing an Employee Development Platform
+Take the Easier Path by Implementing an Employee Development Platform